McGillRocketTeam/radios-2026/EthernetTesting/SETUP_README.md

 ## 2. Start Mosquitto Broker

-If not done, add Mosquitto to your path ENVIRONMENT VARIABLE. (probably similar to C:\Program Files\mosquitto)
+If not done, add Mosquitto to your path ENVIRONMENT VARIABLE (probably similar to C:\Program Files\mosquitto) to be able to run it from the command line.

 ### Default configuration